lladosvi/Credit_Risk_Analysis/README.md

 In this project, we use Python to build and evaluate several machine learning models to predict credit risk.
 We adopted the following process:

-Deliverable 1: Use Resampling Models to Predict Credit Risk Deliverable 2: Use the SMOTEENN Algorithm to Predict Credit Risk Deliverable 3: Use Ensemble Classifiers to Predict Credit Risk
+-Deliverable 1: Use Resampling Models to Predict Credit Risk -Deliverable 2: Use the SMOTEENN Algorithm to Predict Credit Risk -Deliverable 3: Use Ensemble Classifiers to Predict Credit Risk

 ## Results
 ### Random Oversampling